Flavio58it/lumen-sdk/protocol.md

 A [Mobile App](/app/) is also provided to control Lumen robot using web browser or Android mobile device.

-Each Lumen robot "instance" is assigned an ID which is used as the topic's routing key prefix, e.g. for `lumen1`, the available topics are:
+Each Lumen robot "instance" is assigned an ID which is used as the topic/queue's routing key prefix, e.g. for `lumen1`, the available topics and queues are:

 1. `/topic/lumen1.motion`
 2. `/topic/lumen1.camera`
 3. `/topic/lumen1.sonar`
+4. `/queue/lumen1.social.expression`
-4. etc.
+5. etc.

-## .motion
+## /topic/ROBOT_ID.motion

 Wake up